TIME TO READ: 2m 30s

 Some outdoor furniture is designed to withstand a variety of conditions outdoors.
 Other pieces you may need to replace every couple of seasons, making furnishing your outdoor space an expensive and time-consuming task.
 Not to mention, frustrating.

-If you’re looking at your outdoor setting only to see it’s failing under the pressures of living outdoors, understanding the reasons your outdoor furniture hasn’t lasted will help you avoid the same mistakes again.
+Is your outdoor setting failing under the pressures of living outdoors?
+Understanding the reasons your outdoor furniture hasn’t lasted will help you avoid making the same mistakes again.
+Ensuring you purchase quality outdoor furniture all comes down to understanding the materiality and componentry.

 1. You’ve selected an inferior timber

 Wood is one of the more popular materials for outdoor furniture.
 It’s natural, raw finish adds warmth to an outdoor space and marries well with the surrounding landscape.
 However, if you’ve purchased a timber setting that’s rotting or cracking, it may be because you’re timber isn’t as suitable for outdoor use.

 Softwoods, such as pine or cedar, are typically inexpensive but aren’t as resistant to the outdoor elements and will require covering up.
 If you’re looking for timber furniture that can withstand the pressures that come with outdoor usage, opt for a hardwood such as teak.
-Hardwoods may have a higher price tag, but are incredibly durable and won’t warp, rot or crack like softwoods are prone to.
+Hardwoods may have a higher price tag, but are incredibly durable and won’t warp, or crack like softwoods.

 2. The componentry is of poor quality

-High-quality componentry will greatly determine how long the furniture lasts, especially if you’re placing it in a completely exposed area or a harsh environment such as a coastal property.
+High-quality componentry will greatly determine how long the furniture lasts.
+If the furniture will be placed in an exposed or harsh environment, such as the coast, high-quality compontentry is paramount.

 Zero in on details such as the welding and the material of the screws and bolts.
 Asking questions about the joinery will help you avoid the nasty surprise of furniture falling apart just as the weather gets warmer.
 Be sure to advise the team of where you’re placing the furniture so they can help you choose the right pieces for your outdoor space.